JimDesu/basis-lang/spec.md

 The member variable is introduced exactly when the signature references the member type elsewhere; otherwise the only fact about the receiver is that it is *some* member, and the bare spelling says exactly that.
 A *receiver-less* member-typed signature has no surface and no meaning: &sect;9.12 has no step that could select its witness &mdash; inexpressible-because-undispatchable. (&sect;9.10's existential outputs, `produceSomeOrd: Ord 'r`, remain expressible and unchanged: those select at the producing site, which is why they are existential.)

-**Match groups.** A bounded variable introduced at a *non-receiver* position of a class-body signature declares a **match group**: its positions co-vary in type &mdash; the second amendment &mdash; while remaining Case B slots representationally (each value carries its dictionary in-slot; the group promises *type* agreement, not witness agreement; dispatch inside implementations is receiver-routed per &sect;9.12's Case B rule):
+**Match groups.** A bounded variable introduced at a *non-receiver* position of a concept-body signature declares a **match group**: its positions co-vary in type &mdash; the second exception &mdash; while remaining Case B slots representationally (each value carries its dictionary in-slot; the group promises *type* agreement, not witness agreement; dispatch inside implementations is receiver-routed per &sect;9.12's Case B rule):

 ```
-.class Collection :
+.concept Collection :
     .decl (S:Collection) r :: absorbSpan: (X:Ord) lo, X hi
     ;   lo, hi: the SAME member type as each other (enforced at the call boundary),
     ;   independent of r's type; each slot carries its own dictionary